-The field editor allows you to define fields for objects (page types, web parts, on-line forms, system classes, etc.).
-Users can set the values of the fields when editing the resulting form.
+The field editor allows you to define fields for objects (page types, custom tables, system classes, etc.).
+Users can set the values of the fields when editing the resulting form in the administration UI.
 The interface of visible fields depends on the selected form control (a drop-down list, check box, etc.).

 You can perform the following actions using the field editor:

 Creating new fields

 When creating fields for objects that represent database tables (such as page types or custom tables), choose the Field type:

 - Standard field – allows you to select a form control, which users can see in the resulting form and save values into the corresponding database column.

 - Primary key – creates a field that stores the primary identifier for the table.